 Sometimes you may need to register or get a license to offer a service or start a side hustle business.
 But most side hustles don’t require a certification.
 A certification can help you enhance your skills by taking the required courses or ease the mind of potential customers.
 If there is no gap between the skills you have and what is required, don’t delay from making extra money.

 For example, driving for a ridesharing company to earn side income requires a driver’s license with a safe driver’s record.
 You don’t need to have additional certifications.
-Or creating illustrations, designing logos, or editing videos don’t require any certifications but taking courses may help you refine your design techniques.
+And many side gigs you’ll find on the phroogal financial marketplace don’t require any special certification or schooling.

 5. You believe your current job is secure.

 I’m not encouraging you to consider leaving your primary job.
-In fact, having a primary job has many benefits that work well with side hustles.
+In fact, having a primary job has many benefits, not limited to health and retirement, that work well with side hustles.
 The main point is that having multiple income streams will provide you the financial security you want.